 At the very least, let your dog see you eat something, a cracker perhaps, or simply pretend to eat some of his food before you feed him.

-This exercise will help to teach your dog that you are the source of his food and will help him to enjoy (and, more importantly, accept) you approaching him and being around him while he's feeding.
+exercise will help to teach your Cocker Spaniel that you are the source of his

 If there's any doubt in your mind, do not try to take his food from him.

-Your puppy should eventually learn that you are the provider of his food (only when he
+Your puppy will eventually learn that you are the provider of his food (but only when he

 To prevent this from happening, you may like to try the following exercise:

-Food aggression in dogs should never be punished with harsh words and/or aggression from an owner.
+Food aggression should never be punished with harsh words.